copperdogma/next-authjs-psql-base-template/scratchpad.md

 Use this methodolgy: - Attempt to upgrade and make sure nothing broke - If it's okay, then run all tests (npm run test and npm run test:e2e).
 You have permission to run these commands. - If they pass, ask me to manually check the website. - THEN check it off as successful.

 - NOTE: The "Hydration failed because the server rendered HTML didn't match the client.
 As a result this tree will be regenerated on the client.
 This can happen if a SSR-ed Client Component used:" error in Chrome is caused by a personal plugin injecting stuff into the UI and isn't a real error.
-- NOTE: We're skipping 2 e2e tests on purpose.
-They're skipped by default keeps them from cluttering test output during normal runs but maintains them as a valuable resource.
-This approach aligns with the template's goal of providing a solid foundation that anticipates future needs.

 ### Code To Do